hirrolot/interface99/README.md

 State st = DYN(Num, State, &n);
 ```

-Since `State` is polymorphic over its implementations, you can accept it as a function parameter and manipulate it through `.self` & `.vptr`:
+Since `State` is polymorphic over its implementations (which is the essence of dynamic dispatch), you can accept it as a function parameter and manipulate it through `.self` & `.vptr` like this:

 ```c
 void test(State st) {